divvun/libdivvun/README.md

 with `(-1 ("<(.*)>"r))`, you'd probably want the suggestion to be `<$2
 $1>`.

-We also make sure we don't put a suggestion-tag on the `&COERROR` cohort (here the word `<ja>`), which would lead to some strange suggestions since it is already part of the suggestion-tag on the comma `<,>` cohort.
+We also make sure we don't put a suggestion-tag on the `COERROR` cohort (here the word `<ja>`), which would lead to some strange suggestions since it is already part of the suggestion-tag on the comma `<,>` cohort.